PollyCR/space-invader/README.md

 Rack-Cors for CORS

-JWT for user Auth (saved in Local Storage)
+JWT for user authentication (saved in browser's local storage)

 Deployed via Heroku